 The undergrad program offers two degree options: Applied + Computational Mathematics or Computer Science.
 The Bachelor in Computer Science at California Institute of Technology gives students mathematical and engineering foundations while also giving students the flexibility in other areas like graphics, databases, robotics, and networking.
 Here’s a look at a few classes:

 If you are looking for an undergrad degree in computer science that will give you the ability to use computational thinking in many ways and across disciplines, you should check out the California Institute of Technology.
 Its BSc program prepares students toward becoming faculty at research institutions and to work for organizations like Pixar Animation Studios, Intel, Google, and Facebook.
-Its World-class faculty and student body will give you the knowledge, skills, and ability to be successful as a computer science professional.

 Georgia Institute of Technology